earthly/website/blog/_posts/2021-06-16-git-branching.md

 ### ℹ️ Fun Fact: Trunk VS. Main

-If Ashely had chosen subversion or CVS, which were more prevalent in 2006, she would have called her branch `trunk` because every branch is branched off the trunk like a real-world tree.
+If Ashley had chosen subversion or CVS, which were more prevalent in 2006, she would have called her branch `trunk` because every branch is branched off the trunk like a real-world tree.
 This is where the term trunk-based development comes from.
-However, Ashely uses `main`, so she may prefer the term mainline development.
+However, Ashley uses `main`, so she may prefer the term mainline development.
 It's the same thing, just a different name.
 </div>

 ## Release Branches

-Ashely's business succeeds.
+Ashley's business succeeds.
 She acquires many more customers and hires more developers and a customer-support person.
 Support becomes problematic, though, as some customers are very slow to upgrade, and it's unclear what version any given customer is on.
 Additionally, customers can't keep up with the latest version when every commit is a new version, and there are no version numbers.

 So she decides to batch up the changes into monthly releases and create a new release branch for each revision.
 Of course, she could use tags for these releases, but branches and tags are pretty similar, and she already has her release script in place.